WhoAteMyCQQkie/ArknightsDpsCompare/README.md

 Here's how to do it:

 1. Copy the code of existing operators or the blueprint class.
 2. Modify the copied class to fit the new operator.
-For the contents (including the order) of the talent and skill parameters you can check [Aceship](https://aceship.github.io/AN-EN-Tags/akhrchars.html).
+For the contents (including the order) of the talent and skill parameters you can check [Aceship](https://puppiizsunniiz.github.io/AN-EN-Tags/akhrchars.html).
 3. Add the new operator to the dictionary and list at the end of the file.

 ---

 ## 4. Miscellaneous

 - If you want the `!stage` command (and the enemy/stage prompt for the DPS calculation) to work, you will need to pull the submodule from [Kengxxiao](https://github.com/Kengxxiao) which contains the game data.
+Furthermore, to show the stage layout or create the animations you will also need to install [Manim](https://docs.manim.community/en/stable/installation/uv.html).

 ---